Social Sciences

 The aim of this module is to train students in the language competency and practical academic skills they’ll need for undergraduate University courses.
 This includes developing students' accuracy and range of written and spoken English while teaching academic conventions and processes for writing, effective reading strategies, participation in research-based discussions and listening to and recording information from lectures.
 The AES course also aims to ensure that students can achieve a CEFR B2+ level in reading, listening, writing and speaking.

-The Project Skills module aims to develop students’ academic and project-based competencies while fostering their ability to address complex sustainability challenges within the fields of Humanities, Social Sciences, and Law, guided by the United Nations’ Education for Sustainable Development (ESD) goals.
-By integrating sustainability perspectives, students will learn to apply disciplinary and multidisciplinary approaches to real-world issues, enhancing their analytical, problem-solving, and communication skills.
+The Statistics with Project Skills module aims to enhance students’ understanding of statistics and its application to address complex sustainability challenges (wicked problems) within the fields of Science, Engineering and Business, aligning with the United Nation's Education for Sustainable Development (ESD) goals.
+By integrating sustainability, students will learn to apply statistical expertise in solving real-world problems.

 This module introduces students to the scientific study of mind and behaviour, exploring key theories, approaches, and debates across core areas such as cognitive, developmental, biological, and social psychology.
 It also examines applied fields including psychopathology, criminological and health psychology, and evolutionary perspectives.
 Students develop foundational research skills, understand ethical considerations, and learn how psychological knowledge is applied to real-world issues.
 The module provides essential knowledge and skills for further study and supports the development of critical thinking, analysis, and research literacy.